A few thoughts on staying cool

 Consider a whole-house fan, which can be equally effective in a different way.
 In places like the Berkshires where it almost always cools down at night, even during a heatwave, the attic fan pulls cool night air through the house.
 In the morning I gradually close doors and windows and pull the curtains.

-These are simple options, and I welcome further suggestions (and questions.)
 In the longer term we will have to think about where we build and how we build.
 I’m especially interested in vernacular architecture: solutions that communities and designers have come up with over the centuries to live more comfortably, but using far fewer resources than we do.